nubenetes/awesome-kubernetes/docs/api.md

     - Cualquiera que no haga esto será despedido.
 - [thenewstack.io: How to Achieve API Governance](https://thenewstack.io/how-to-achieve-api-governance/) With APIs popping up everywhere, API strategy demands common design patterns, central discoverability, and putting users first.
 - [jkebertz.medium.com: The Art of Writing Amazing REST APIs](https://jkebertz.medium.com/the-art-of-writing-amazing-rest-apis-dc4c4100478d)
+- [freecodecamp.org: REST API Design Best Practices Handbook – How to Build a REST API with JavaScript, Node.js, and Express.js](https://www.freecodecamp.org/news/rest-api-design-best-practices-build-a-rest-api/) When you're working with APIs, there are some basic best practices you should follow.
+And if you really want to learn how they work, build one yourself.
+In this guide Jean-Marc goes over each best practice as you build a REST API w/ JS, Node, & Express.

 ## Python FastAPI